 Clothing and colleges actually do have some similarities.
 Let’s take footwear as an example:

 - In your closet, you undoubtedly have a pair of shoes that are your favorite.
 They are unbelievably comfortable.
-Perhaps they could be a little bit more stylish or need a bit of TLC, but you feel so totally at home in them that nothing could replace them.
+Perhaps they could be a little bit more stylish or need a bit of TLC.
+But, you feel so totally at home in them that nothing could replace them.

-- You could opt for a bigger name brand pair of shoes that would impress your friends or ones that are flashier and more eye-catching, but we all know that your just not as comfortable and at home in them.
+- You could opt for a bigger name brand pair of shoes that would impress your friends or ones that are flashier and more eye-catching, but we all know that you’re just not as comfortable and at home in them.

-Finding your college “fit”
+Finding the right college “fit”

-Let’s say you want to major in biology, there are no shortage of schools that offer this.
+Let’s say you want to major in biology.
+There are no shortage of schools that offer this.
 You narrow the field to schools with fewer than 10,000 students within 200 miles of your home and that offer intramural soccer.
 Depending on where you live, there are likely still plenty of choices.

 One early and important way to sort this list of schools is by academic profile.
 You can look at the standardized test scores and percentage of students accepted as a measure of selectivity and how you stack up against the students on campus.

 Organizing your college options

 At this stage, it is very important to make sure your list includes a variety of colleges that fit into different categories based on the likelihood that you’ll be admitted:

 - Near Safety – 70-90% chance of admission